-The 13th Trebuchet Egg Throw Contest will be held on:
+The 14th Trebuchet Egg Throw Contest will be held as follows:

 Bettendorf High School